 Parents dropping off lunch or sending food to the school via delivery service (Uber Eats, DoorDash, Grubhub, etc.) should be limited to an emergency only basis.
+If there is an emergency where lunch will need to be delivered, the parent will need to call the receptionist to make arrangements.
+Students may not Uber food for themselves.
+Any unexpected food deliveries will be kept at the front desk until the end of the school day.
 Calling students out of the classroom to pick up food is a disruption to the learning environment and impedes the flow and functions of the front office.

 In addition, having multiple couriers enter our property to make deliveries creates a safety issue for our school.
 If your child forgets their lunch at home, we are more than happy to provide them with a hot, healthy meal from the cafeteria.